Manuel Quimper: Naval career

 Following his university studies, Quimper was assigned to the frigate Áquila on a mission to re-affirm Spanish sovereignty over the island of Tahiti in the South Pacific and in the latter part of 1777 to deliver lumber from Guayaquil for naval construction at Callao.
 In late 1780 he was promoted to Frigate Ensign (Alférez de Fragata) and assigned the transport of food from Callao to Talcahuano.
-Two years later he was sent to chart the Juan Fernández Islands in the South Pacific and upon his return to port at Valparaiso received recognition for his cartographic skills.
+Two years later he was sent to chart the Juan Fernández Islands in the South Pacific and upon his return to port at Valparaíso received recognition for his cartographic skills.
 In 1786 he embarked on a four-month sail to the Spanish port of Cádiz.
 Within a month he had been promoted to Ship Ensign (Alférez de Navío) and received permission to serve at the court of King Carlos III in Madrid for four months before returning to sea assigned to the protection of the Gulf of Cádiz.

 The Spanish court was becoming increasingly concerned about British and Russian incursions along the Pacific Northwest coast of North America.
 Seven naval officers were dispatched to learn of British and Russian intentions.
 These included Quimper and his fellow Peruvian Juan Francisco de la Bodega y Quadra, who was named commander of the Naval Department of San Blas.
 They departed from Cadiz aboard the San Ramon in May 1789.
 Shortly after their arrival at Veracruz, the seven were transferred to San Blas.

 In July 1789 they received news from the Pacific Northwest with the arrival of the Princesa Real, a fur-trading vessel captured from the British at Nootka Sound by Spanish commander Esteban José Martinez.
 In 1788 the British explorer John Meares had established a fur trading post on Nootka Sound.
 Spain considered this settlement an invasion of Spanish territory and had dispatched Martínez to occupy the port the following year.
 Martínez arrived in 1789 with warships, seized the port and some vessels, including the sloop Princess Royal which he renamed the Princesa Real.
 The sloop was dispatched to San Blas at the disposition of New Spain Viceroy Revillagigedo.
 The Viceroy, however, wished to avoid further difficulties with the British and ordered Quimper to return the vessel.